nxtreasuryorg/Agent/doc/json_templates_for_client_backend_flow.md

 ## 1. Client → Backend: Initial Request

 **Purpose:**
-User uploads an Excel file and a JSON describing the payment and risk configuration.
+User uploads an Excel file and a JSON describing the user and risk configuration.

 **JSON Template:**
 ```json